-Algorithm 1 describes the enhanced Brownboost classifier with kNN base classifier for classifying the pressure data with higher classification accuracy and minimum time.
+- Algorithm 1 describes the enhanced Brownboost classifier with kNN base classifier for classifying the pressure data 5 with higher classification accuracy and minimum time.
 The collection of pressure data is correctly classified as normal and abnormal pressure data is called as classification accuracy.
 The amount of time taken to perform classification process is known as classification time.
 Initially, the remaining time is initialized for performing the classification.
 Subsequently, the weak classifier is determined when output of weak learner is greater than zero. kNN classifier is combined for providing the better classification results. k-NN classifier performs classification on votes of neighbor with object allocated to the class.
-After that, enhanced brownboost classifier combines the results of all kNN classifiers.
+10 After that, enhanced brownboost classifier combines the results of all kNN classifiers.
 The strong Brownboost classifier produces the results +1 or -1 where +1 represents that the pressure data is normal and -1 represents the pressure data is abnormal.
-Finally, enhanced Brownboost classifier improves the classification accuracy.
+Brownboost classifier includes the ability to learn a collection of pressure data into a fixed level of accuracy thus - classifies the data with classification accuracy than the state-of-the-art methods.
 After classification of pressure data, the abnormal pressure data are taken for performing the optimization process to place the sensor.